brieucmevel1/Little_library_MongoDB_Training/README.md

 ## Project Structure

+### 1: Utils Files

+- `db_tools.txt`: Text file to read before, containing project information and utils tools.

+- `setup_little_library.js`: Script to set up the Little Library.
+- `little_library.js`: Main file to start the api.

+### 2: little_library_console
+This directory contains console scripts for interacting with the Little Library, this could be usefull to continue this part according to the `db_tools.txt` file to get used to nodeJS.

+- `little_library_admin.js`: Console script for admin tasks.
+- `little_library_user.js`: Console script for user tasks.
+- `ll_delete_user.js`: Console script to delete a user.
+- `ll_get_answer.js`: Console script to get the answers from the shell.

+### 3: little_library_api
+This directory contains the core API implementation using the same db but is very limited, this could be also util to continue this before doing tests.

+- `little_library_api.js`: Main API file to start the server.
+- `api_routes.js`: Define API routes and link them to the controller.
+- `api_controller.js`: Controller handling API logic.
+- `models`: Directory containing data models.
+  - `book_model.js`: Model for books.
+  - `podcast_model.js`: Model for podcasts.
+  - `user_model.js`: Model for users.

 ### K6_test_for_api
-This directory contains performance testing scripts using K6 for the API.
+This directory contains performance testing scripts using K6 for the API see to use Grafana to look to better results.

 - `create_usersK6.js`: Script to simulate creating users.
 - `delete_usersK6.js`: Script to simulate deleting users.
 - `get_usersK6.js`: Script to simulate getting users.

-### little_library_api
-This directory contains the core API implementation.

-- `models`: Directory containing data models.
-  - `book_model.js`: Model for books.
-  - `podcast_model.js`: Model for podcasts.
-  - `user_model.js`: Model for users.

-- `api_controller.js`: Controller handling API logic.
-- `api_routes.js`: Define API routes and link them to the controller.
-- `little_library_api.js`: Main API file to start the server.

-### little_library_console
-This directory contains console scripts for interacting with the Little Library.

-- `little_library_admin.js`: Console script for admin tasks.
-- `little_library_user.js`: Console script for user tasks.
-- `ll_delete_user.js`: Console script to delete a user.
-- `ll_get_answer.js`: Console script to get an answer from the library.

-### Other Files

-- `db_tools.txt`: Text file containing database tools information.
-- `little_library.js`: Main library file.
-- `setup_little_library.js`: Script to set up the Little Library.

-## Getting Started

-1. Clone this repository to your local machine.
-2. Navigate to the `little_library_api` directory.
-3. Install dependencies using your preferred package manager (e.g., `npm install`).
-4. Run the API using the command: `node little_library_api.js`.
-5. You can now access the API at `http://localhost:3000`.

-Feel free to explore and modify the code to understand how the API and console scripts work together.
-If you have any questions or need assistance, don't hesitate to reach out for help.

-Happy coding!
+Good luck